What does net zero look like?

 Facebook X (formerly Twitter) Copy Link

-Net zero means that the amount of greenhouse gases – most significantly carbon dioxide (CO2) – which we put into the atmosphere (emissions) is the same as the amount that we remove from the atmosphere.
+Net zero means that the amount of greenhouse gases – most significantly carbon dioxide (CO2) – that we put into the atmosphere (emissions) is the same as the amount that we remove.

 Net zero is the stage at which global warming stops.
 This is why it's so important for governments, communities, and individuals to commit to policies, activity and lifestyle changes to help us achieve net zero.